Slingerlands, New York: Architecture

 Slingerlands is predominately residential, with commercial properties mostly along New Scotland Road from the Albany city-line south to the intersection with Kenwood Avenue.
 Many historic homes and buildings from the 1800s still stand in the heart of the hamlet, many of which are associated with the founding family of the Slingerland's, such as the Dillenback House built by Albert Slingerland.
 The oldest house in the hamlet is that of John Albert Slingerland, and Albert I. Slingerland built the Slingerlands Community Methodist Church in 1872.
 The Old Slingerlands Schoolhouse built in 1908 has been converted into apartments.

 Much of the newer residential construction has been built in a style to imitate that of the historic house-styles, such as Greek Revival, Federal, Victorian, and Colonial.
 A house in Slingerlands built in 1922 was once the official residence for the president of the University at Albany, SUNY.
 Among the relatively new, yet still historic, is a 1929 cottage built from a kit bought from the Sears, Roebuck catalogue.

+Parks and recreation

+The Albany County Helderberg-Hudson Rail Trail, which stretches for nine miles from the Port of Albany to Voorheesville, runs through Slingerlands.
+It was built on a Canadian Pacific rail line that was being abandoned.
+The land was purchased by Albany County for the trail in 2010.
+The first portion was completed in 2011, then extended in 2012.
+The fully paved trail is used for walking, running, and bicycling.
+In the winter, it is left unplowed for snow shoeing and cross-country skiing.

+The 22-acre Pine Hollow Arboretum is located in Slingerlands.
+The founder of the property, Dr. John W. Abbuhl, was a pediatrician who began planting trees around his home in 1966.
+The Arboretum's mission is "to preserve, manage and enhance native and introduced species in the natural and aesthetic environment."

 Education

-Slingerlands is a part of the Bethlehem Central School District (BCS) and the children attend Slingerlands Elementary School for kindergarten through fifth grade; and Bethlehem Central Middle School and Bethlehem Central High School for sixth through twelfth.
+Slingerlands is a part of the Bethlehem Central School District (BCSD).
+Slingerlands Elementary School is the neighborhood elementary school for kindergarten through fifth grade; and Bethlehem Central Middle School and Bethlehem Central High School are the district schools for sixth through twelfth.